gordonguthrie/TheManual/the_manual/chapter4/how_built_in_synths_are_defined_in_Sonic_Pi.md

 ### function specific_arg_info

-The function `specific_arg_info` lets you do validation on arguements that you have added to your synth that aren't part of the set that was discussed in the section `arg_defaults` - they take the same format.
+The function `specific_arg_info` lets you do validation on arguments that you have added to your synth that aren't part of the set that was discussed in the section `arg_defaults` - they take the same format.

 In addition synths commonly add the functions `arg_defaults` and `specific_arg_info`.